Recording of traumatic work related fatalities by WorkSafe

-For completeness, WorkSafe includes in its statistics those work-related fatalities covered by the Mines Safety and Inspection Act 1994 under the jurisdiction of the Resources Safety division of the Department of Consumer and Employment.
-Decisions on whether or not a particular mining fatality is recorded are made by the Resources Division, not WorkSafe.
+For completeness, WorkSafe includes in its statistics those work-related fatalities covered by the Mines Safety and Inspection Act 1994 under the jurisdiction of the Resources Safety Division of the Department of Mines and Petroleum.
+Decisions on whether or not a particular mining fatality is recorded are made by the Resources Safety Division, not WorkSafe.

-"Work" is not defined in the OSH Act.
-In this paper it includes activities undertaken for pay, profit, payment in kind or as a livelihood, including unpaid work in a family business, including on a farm or in fishing.
+'Work' is not defined in the OSH Act.
+In this instance it includes activities undertaken for pay, profit, payment in kind or as a livelihood, including unpaid work in a family business, including on a farm or in fishing.
 It does not include unpaid domestic or home duties, studying (unless in connection with employment eg an apprenticeship), or volunteer activities.

 Fatalities related to activities not classified as work are not recorded by WorkSafe Western Australia unless there is also a connection with work.
-For example, the death of a volunteer under the direction of a paid employee is recorded because there is a connection with work (although the volunteer was not "working" as defined in this paper.
-Volunteers are discussed more fully later in this paper.)
+For example, the death of a volunteer under the direction of a paid employee is recorded because there is a connection with work (although the volunteer was not 'working' as defined in this paper.
+Volunteers are discussed more fully later further down this page.)

 Category 1: Persons working for pay, profit, livelihood, or to support a family business